 The document talks about how services make a difference to people’s lives and how we support in ways that enable people to have choice and control in the way they want to live their lives.

 The report details how we are performing, the challenges we have faced, the changes we have made and our priorities for the coming year.

 The North Lincolnshire Youth Justice Plan details our commitment to supporting children to live safe, successful lives and to reduce their involvement in the criminal justice system.
 It sets out the priorities for the North Lincolnshire Youth Justice Partnership, how partners will work together to build on the strong picture in North Lincolnshire and plans for further developing youth offending services.

-The SEND annual report provides an opportunity to summarise the work we have undertaken in 2017/18 to implement our SEND Inclusion Plan and it is also an opportunity to celebrate our shared successes.
+The SEND Inclusion Plan Annual Report 2019-2020 summarises the work we have undertaken to implement our SEND Inclusion Plan.
+It is also an opportunity to celebrate our shared successes.

 Our SEND Inclusion Plan was co-produced with North Lincolnshire Council, North Lincolnshire Clinical Commissioning Group (CCG) and the Parents’ Involvement and Participation (PIP) Forum.
 All partners have a very important role to play in improving the outcomes for children and young people with SEND.
 As partners working together we set ourselves very high aspirations and expectations so that equity of opportunity and excellence in achievement do become the norm for all.